-Predictable growth is the name of the game in the new year, and you need the right tools, tips, and techniques to make it happen.
+Predictable growth is the name of the game in 2022, and you need the right tools, tips, and techniques to make it happen.

 That’s why we tapped frontline sales leaders to help.
 Their advice on finding (and keeping) top talent, managing remote teams, and leveraging data for big wins is the secret sauce you need in the year ahead.